Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

 * [x] Drag and Drop Photo Sorting
 * [x] "Select All" Functionality for Photos
 * [x] View Mode Toggling
+* [x] Native Android App

 - **Photo Upload:** Users can upload one or more fabric images at a time, with drag-and-drop and file picker support.
 Bulk upload flows are optimized for textile catalogs.
 - **Image Preview & Details:** Uploaded images can be previewed with metadata such as title, description, and fabric type.
 The photo modal now features a carousel, allowing users to navigate between photos without closing the modal.
 - **WhatsApp Sharing:** Share images directly to WhatsApp, with or without captions.
-Multiple images can be sent in a single action, with optional compression for mobile compatibility.
+The application supports both web-based and native sharing for mobile devices.
 - **Role-Based Access:** Admins have access to management views and controls.
 Regular users have restricted access, ensuring security and workflow separation.
 - **Selection Mode (Mobile):** Long-press enables selection mode on mobile devices, allowing batch operations like sharing or deletion.
 This is complemented by the new "Select All" functionality for efficient bulk operations.
 - **Mobile-Optimized UI:** The app adapts layouts and scroll behaviors for smooth mobile use, including touch gestures and responsive design.
 This includes significant improvements to `PhotoModal`, `FloatingShareButton`, `BulkMetadataForm`, `BulkMetadataStep`, `BulkUploadHeader`, `FabricSelector` (dropdown overflow), and the Delete Card within `BulkActionToolbar`.
 The AdminPageHeader has also been enhanced for better mobile responsiveness.